 17. Start using your book!

 There you go - that is how I created this paper-based copy of my Proloquo2Go vocabulary!

 Good luck with yours!
 Please share any comments and feedback, we would love to hear from you.

-Point to words on the Augmentative and Alternative Communication (AAC) system as you talk to the AAC user.
+We model when we point to words on the AAC system as we talk.
 Model regularly throughout the day.
 Model different reasons to communicate - not just requests.
 Model in conversations and natural interactions.